What We Do

 - Emergency Services (Fire/EMS) Program which provides response for emergency and non-emergency requests for service

-- Support Services Program which includes (High Threat, SWAT, HazMat, Special Events, Technical and Water Rescue), Fire Marshal (Code Enforcement and Prevention), and Communications and Logistics
+- Support Services Program which includes (High Threat, SWAT, HazMat, Special Events, Technical and Water Rescue), Fire Marshal (Code Enforcement, Fire Investigations, Bomb Squad, Fire Prevention, Education), and Communications and Logistics

 - Personnel Services including the Fire Training Academy, Health/Wellness/Safety, and Human Resources functions